General Institutional Information

-Tuition at the Chicago campus is currently $16,353.
+Tuition at the Chicago campus is currently $18,695 for the Radio and Television Broadcasting Program, Digital Media Production is currently $18,695, and $12,175 for Emphasis Programs.
 Tuition charges are divided evenly between the three quarters.
 All students also pay a $125 Enrollment Fee.
 Books and lab fees are included in tuition charges.
-Students ordinarily pay less than $50 for necessary supplies.
-In addition to this, students are required to purchase headphones which could cost between $20 -$150.
 The Cost of Attendance used for all students at the campus, which includes indirect costs such as room and board, transportation, personal expenses, and loan fees, as well as the direct costs (tuition, fees, supplies) is shown below:

 Net Price Calculator

 The Net Price Calculator at the State Street campus for the 2009/2010 Award Year is not available because the first class began on August 23, 2010 and graduated on May 27, 2011.
 The State Street campus is a branch of our Lombard campus, and the Net Price Calculator for Chicago can be found here.